tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 How to authenticate
 ===================

 Each request of this API requires authentication.
-We utilizes JSON Web Token (JWT) to identify the user.
+We utilizes JSON Web Token (JWT) or Personal Access Keys to identify the user.

 .. note::

     You can find an example of how to authenticate in our `code samples <https://github.com/tedee-com/tedee-api-doc/blob/master/samples/cs/Tedee.Api.CodeSamples/Actions/S01AuthenticateUsingJWT.cs>`_.

-To authenticate you must:
+To authenticate with JWT you must:

 #. :ref:`get-the-jwt`
 #. :ref:`add-jwt-to-the-headers`

+To authenticate with Personal Access Key you must:

+#. :ref:`get-personal-access-key`

 .. _get-the-jwt:

 Get the access token (JWT)
 --------------------------

-We support three OAuth 2.0 authorization flows to get the access token:
+We support two OAuth 2.0 authorization flows to get the access token:

 +--------------------------------------------------------------------+---------------------------------------------------------------------------------------------+
 | **Flow name**                                                      | **When to use**                                                                             |